psyked/portfolio-2018/content/posts/talking-about-flex-gumbo-new-features/index.md

 path: /blog/talking-about-flex-gumbo-new-features/
 layout: post
 title: 'Talking about: Flex Gumbo - new features'
+image: flex4.jpg
 date: 2009-04-06T08:15:52Z
 tags:
   - flex
   - flex-4
   - gumbo
 ---

 After seeing [Andrew Shorten's](http://www.ashorten.com/) presentation on Flex 4 (Gumbo) and Flash Catalyst at [#FlashMidlands](http://www.flashmidlands.com/) this weekend, I thought it would be a good time to post a few Flex 4 links and a few thoughts.